SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 ### 🛠️ Create and Validate Detection Logic using Log Analytics (Azure)

-We begin by crafting a **Kusto Query Language (KQL)** query to detect any execution of PowerShell or pwsh.exe that uses the `Invoke-WebRequest` command.
+I began by crafting a **Kusto Query Language (KQL)** query to detect any execution of PowerShell or pwsh.exe that uses the `Invoke-WebRequest` command.
 This query will be validated in Log Analytics, then converted into a scheduled Sentinel analytics rule.

 #### 🔍 KQL Detection Query